awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

   + Cluster IAM role and Node IAM roles must be created in that account\.
 For more information, see [Amazon EKS cluster IAM role](cluster_IAM_role.md) and [Amazon EKS node IAM role](create-node-role.md)\.
   + All nodes must be made by the same participant, including managed node groups\.
 + The shared VPC owner cannot view, update or delete a cluster that a participant creates in the shared subnet\.
 This is in addition to the VPC resources that each account has different access to\.
 For more information, see [Responsibilities and permissions for owners and participants](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html#vpc-share-limitations) in the *Amazon VPC User Guide*\.
 + If you use the *custom networking* feature of the Amazon VPC CNI plugin for Kubernetes, you need to use the Availability Zone ID mappings listed in the owner account to create each `ENIConfig`\.
-For more information, see [Custom networking for pods](cni-custom-network.md)\.
+For more information, see [Deploy pods in alternate subnets with custom networking](cni-custom-network.md)\.

 For more information about VPC subnet sharing, see [Share your VPC with other accounts](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html#vpc-share-limitations) in the *Amazon VPC User Guide*\.